jamii/zest/docs/data-and-types.md

 Name not bound: f64
 ```

-TODO Represent literals as big-intb:ig-dec to avoid this problem.
+TODO Represent literals as big-int/big-dec to avoid this problem.

 ```zest-test
 f64[9223372036854775808]